AndyObtiva/sample-glimmer-dsl-web-rails7-app/README.md

 - `rails db:migrate`
 - `rails s`

-You should see all samples listed by default.
+You should see Hello, World! by default.
+You can edit `app/assets/javascript/application.js.rb` to enable different samples by following the instructions in comments.

 ![Sample Screenshot](https://raw.githubusercontent.com/AndyObtiva/glimmer-dsl-web/master/images/glimmer-dsl-web-setup-example-working.png)